-One of America’s most beloved actresses, Audrey Hepburn, dies on this day in 1993, near her home in Lausanne, Switzerland.
+One of America’s most beloved actresses, Audrey Hepburn, dies on January 20, 1993, near her home in Lausanne, Switzerland.
 The 63-year-old Hepburn had undergone surgery for colon cancer the previous November.

 Gigi opened in November 1951 at New York City’s Fulton Theater, and Hepburn received glowing reviews for her performance.
 Impressed with her screen test, the director William Wyler held production on his film Roman Holiday while Hepburn finished her run on Broadway.
 “That girl,” Wyler is said to have remarked after filming was completed, “is going to be the biggest star in Hollywood.”
 After the release of Roman Holiday in 1953, his prediction seemed well on its way to coming true: Hepburn won an Academy Award for Best Actress for her role as a princess on the loose in Rome who falls in love with a journalist (Gregory Peck).
 The same year, she won a Tony Award for her starring turn in Broadway’s Ondine.